titech-os/xv6tools/README.md

 ======
 Installation script for xv6 building tools (for Mac OS X)

-This script installs an i368-elf toolchain (binutils, gcc and gdb) and a PC emulator (QEMU).
+This script installs an i368-elf toolchain (binutils, gcc and gdb) and a patched version of QEMU.
 See the following site for details on what will be installed.

 * http://pdos.csail.mit.edu/6.828/2014/tools.html

 Usage
 ------

-In prior to use the script, install required libraries and tools.
+Before using the script, be sure to install required libraries and tools.
 Use of a package management system (such as HomeBrew or MacPorts) is recommended.

 HomeBrew: